Cathrinebp/mini_exes/mini_ex9/README.md

 # Mini_ex5 Flowchart

 I don’t really think that any of my codes are that complex.
-But i choose to make a flowchart illustrating my code for [Mini_ex5](https://github.com/Cathrinebp/mini_exes/tree/master/mini_ex5)
+But i choose to make a flowchart illustrating my code for [Mini_ex5.](https://github.com/Cathrinebp/mini_exes/tree/master/mini_ex5)
-I was a bit difficult to decide on what i wanted to include, and in how i wanted to structure it.
+It was a bit difficult to decide what I wanted to include, and in how I wanted to structure it.
 I am still not sure if I think that my flowchart illustrates my program in the best way possible.
 I am not sure about the last part of the flowchart, but because I am the creator I fully understand it, I am just not sure if everyone else would.

 ![alt text](miniex5.png "beskrivelse af billede")

 # Final project flowchart

-The Female Body
+## The Female Body
 The idea of this program is a generative set of sentences that describe different kind of female bodies, but always end by declaring that the body is beautiful and feminine (or something like that).
 The sentences will follow a formula for how the sentences are structured to make sure they make sense.
 The text will be divided into verses constructed of three or four sentences.
 When the fourth verse has been generated the screen will clear and a new set of verses will be generated

 ![alt text](elitterature.png "beskrivelse af billede")